Division of Computer and Network Systems

 See program guidelines for contact information.

-CSR proposals should address problems that are appropriate to the CSR Core Area or to one of the current highlighted areas.
+CSR proposals should address problems that are appropriate to the CSR Core Area, to one of the current highlighted areas, or to the bridging area of networked systems.
 Note that proposals that address problems in the CSR highlighted areas are not targeted for special handling or funding -- they simply represent emerging areas or areas of current national interest.

 CSR proposals are strongly encouraged to include validation plans that describe mechanisms to assess success of the proposed research efforts.